 For homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy efficient than conventional storage tank water heaters.
 They can be 8%–14% more energy efficient for homes that use a lot of hot water -- around 86 gallons per day.
-You can achieve even greater energy savings of 27%–50% if you install a demand water heater at each hot water outlet.
-ENERGY STAR® estimates that a typical family can save $100 or more per year with an ENERGY STAR qualified tankless water heater.
+In some cases you may be able to achieve even greater energy savings if you install a demand water heater at each hot water outlet.

 The cost of operating a pilot light in a tankless water heater varies from model to model.
-Ask the manufacturer how much gas the pilot light uses for the model you're considering.
-If you purchase a model that uses a standing pilot light, you can always turn it off when it's not in use to save energy.
-Also consider models that have an intermittent ignition device (IID) instead of a standing pilot light.
-This device resembles the spark ignition device on some gas kitchen ranges and ovens.
+Review the manufacturer's literature to determine how much gas the pilot light uses for the model you're considering.
+Look for models that have an intermittent ignition device (IID) instead of a standing pilot light.
+This device resembles the spark ignition device on some natural gas furnaces and kitchen ranges and ovens.